MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 Check if a Jukebox service is running

+> [!NOTE]
-.. note:: Does not have the be the current app, that is running as a service!
+> Does not have the be the current app, that is running as a service!

 <a id="components.hostif.linux.restart_service"></a>